AdobeDocs/workfront.de-DE/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 -->

-## Beispiel für einen Workflow zur Asset-Genehmigung einer Kampagne
+## Beispiel für einen Workflow zur Validierung von Kampagnen-Assets

-intro para?
+Intro para?

 ![](assets/example-workflow.png) <!-- probbly need a different version of this but add something similar rather than typing all out?-->